vr-22/Finance-MachineLearning/README.md

 Consider various approaches, including approximating all entries in a bucket to minimize squared error or maximizing log-likelihood considering bucket boundaries and default probabilities.
 Utilize dynamic programming (although I found Unsupervised Learning oriented clustering techniques, especially Gaussian Mixture ,to be more useful)to address the quantization problem incrementally, possibly splitting it into subproblems based on FICO score ranges.
 Explore resources for background on likelihood functions and dynamic programming to inform the quantization process.

-FOREX-TradingStrategy.R : GARCH Forex Forecasting Strategy

-TCA.ipynb : Transaction Cost Analysis Project
-Optimal execution with nonlinear transient market impact: The Research Paper that inspired the Project (TCA) xnas-itch-20230703.tbbo.cv : The dataset used for developing the model and extracting the new features